-William Morris was born in Carmel, California in 1957, and received his degrees from California State University at Chico and Central Washington University.
+William Morris was born in Carmel, California, in 1957, and received his degrees from California State University at Chico and Central Washington University.
 He is considered to be one of the most gifted and innovative glass artists in America today.
-He lives in Seattle where he originally worked as Dale Chihuly’s gaffer (master glassblower) in the early 1980’s, and has since maintained his own studio.
+Morris retired from the glass art profession several years back but his work is still collected enthusiastically by both private glass collectors and museums.
+He currently lives on the Big Island of Hawaii.

 Another unique aspect of William Morris’ glass art is his treatment of surface texture, achieved by various techniques such as sprinkling powdered glass and minerals onto a blown surface, etching, and acid washing to achieve “ancient” and textural diversity.